hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 This target isn't as straightforward as the clang-format one.
 Some details to note are:

 - scan-build's argument is the command that builds our program.
 Here, that is just `make`.
 - We list `clean` as a dependency.
-This ensures that when scan-build runs `make`, the whole program is rebuilt.
+This ensures that all object files and executables are deleted before we run scan-build, so when scan-build runs `make`, the whole program is rebuilt.
 - scan-build sometimes overrides the compiler used by Make.
 We specify `--use-cc=$(CC)` (effectively `--use-cc=clang`) to make sure that it will run using the same compiler that we normally use (as opposed to, say, GCC).

 Here's an example of running it: